debridge-finance/hardhat-debridge/README.md

 import { deBridge } from "hardhat";
 ```

-Use `deBridge.emulation.deployGate()` for local deployment of the deBridgeGate emulation contract.
-Use `deBridge.emulation.autoClaim()` to invoke the emulation of the bridging process, where the claim txn is being constructed and executed like it has to be on the mainnet.
+Use `deBridge.emulation.deployGate()` to deploy the deBridgeGate emulation contract to the current hardhat network.
+Use `deBridge.emulation.autoClaim()` to invoke the emulation of the bridging process, while the claim txn is being constructed and executed like it has to be on the mainnet.

 Example: